pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 In order for the backend to work, it needs several tools installed, as well as an appropriate runtime.
 Which is why the project is built with Docker.
 Each time workflow runs, it will try to build a Docker image, and push it to an AWS ECR repository.
 Create an ECR repo called `ghrunner-app`.
 Save the ECR repo URI, it will be exposed as an environment variable.

-summary: after this step, these would be the list of environment variables that you would set up at the end
+Note: after this step, this would be the list of environment variables that you would set up later:
 ```
 # previously added
 HOSTED_ZONE_ID=<zone id>